ouoru/react-native-pretext/README.md

 `react-native-pretext` allows you to personally style intricate `Text` Components.
 This is *NOT* what you are looking for if:
-- You want a StyleSheet
+- You want to manage a StyleSheet for your whole app

 This *may* be what you are looking for if:
-- You need to Style words differently in an individual string
 - You need to store and read styled Text components from a database
+- You need different text styles in an individual string
+- You use complex strings with variable text positions

 ## Install